 Risky driving behaviors like speeding, tailgating, and hard cornering don’t just endanger the lives of your drivers and those around them, but they can also damage precious cargo.

-When you combine the CalAmp Application with telematics devices, you can track the locations of your fleet and monitor data, like fuel usage and idle time.
+When you combine the CalAmp iOn with telematics devices, you can track the locations of your fleet and monitor data, like fuel usage and idle time.
 These systems can also alert you if a driver engages in aggressive driving.

 This data improves your fleet safety program and promotes driver safety.